What Happens When You Don’t Sleep?

 • Central sleep apnea is a condition where your brain doesn’t properly communicate with your breathing muscles.
 This lack of communication keeps your body from breathing and getting the oxygen it needs while sleeping.

 At Enticare, our ENT specialists focus on sleep disorders and helping you wake up feeling refreshed again.
 We focus on the solutions that help you sleep better.
+Our goal is to ensure you get enough quality sleep to improve your overall health.
 For obstructive sleep apnea, there are new solutions that don’t involve a CPAP machine.
 Sometimes, just coming in for a sleep study evaluation can make all the difference in getting your zzz’s again.
 Set up an appointment today and find out how we can help you sleep better again.
+A good night’s sleep is essential for managing stress and maintaining overall well-being.

 CDC sleep table references: